-ActiveCaptain: The ActiveCaptain mobile app provides an easy-to-use connection between your compatible mobile device and your compatible Garmin chartplotter, charts, and the Garmin Quickdraw Contours Community (ActiveCaptain App, page 21).
-The app allows you to monitor and track your boat with the OnDeckTM system.
+ActiveCaptain: The ActiveCaptain mobile app provides an easy-to-use connection between your compatible mobile device and your compatible Garmin chartplotter, charts, and the Garmin Quickdraw Contours Community (ActiveCaptain® App, page 10).
 The app provides unlimited access to your cartography and a quick, mobile way to download new charts using the OneChartTM feature, provides a link to receive notifications on your chartplotter, and provides access to the ActiveCaptain Community for feedback on marinas and other boating points of interest.
 You can also use the app to plan your trip and sync user data.
 The app checks your devices for available updates, and notifies you when an update is available.
-You can even control the chartplotter using the Garmin Helm feature.

-Garmin Express: The Garmin Express desktop app allows you to use your computer and a memory card to download and update Garmin chartplotter software and charts (Garmin Express App, page 191).
+Garmin Express: The Garmin Express desktop app allows you to use your computer and a memory card to download and update Garmin chartplotter software and charts (Garmin Express App, page 140).
 You should use the Garmin Express app for faster data transfer of larger downloads and updates, and to avoid possible data charges with some mobile devices.

-Function ActiveCaptain mobile app Garmin Express desktop app Register your new Garmin Marine device Yes Yes Update your Garmin chartplotter software Yes Yes Update your Garmin charts Yes Yes Download new Garmin charts Yes Yes Access the Garmin Quickdraw Contours Community to download and share contours with other users Yes No Monitor and track your boat with the OnDeck system Yes No Sync a mobile device with your Garmin chartplotter Yes No Access the ActiveCaptain Community for feedback on marinas and boating points of interest Yes No Receive smart notification on the chartplotter Yes No Control the chartplotter with Garmin Helm Yes No
+Function ActiveCaptain mobile app Garmin Express desktop app Register your new Garmin Marine device Yes Yes Update your Garmin chartplotter software Yes Yes Update your Garmin charts Yes Yes Download new Garmin charts Yes Yes Access the Garmin Quickdraw Contours Community to download and share contours with other users Yes No Sync a mobile device with your Garmin chartplotter Yes No Access the ActiveCaptain Community for feedback on marinas and boating points of interest Yes No